Jairaj1696/C-/README.md

 -------------------
 ```

-# 3. Create a BankAccount class.
-Initialize account number and balance using a construcotr.
-Display a message when the destructor is called.
-Create objects inside a function to observe destructor behavior.
+# 3. Creating a BankAccount Class with Constructor and Destructor.
 ```cpp
 #include <iostream>
 using namespace std;